openebs/mayastor-docs/reference/upgrade.md

 - The upgrade process is generally non-disruptive for volumes with a replication factor greater than 1 and all replicas being healthy, prior to starting the upgrade.
 {% endhint %}

-To upgrade Mayastor deployment on the Kubernetes cluster,
+To upgrade Mayastor deployment on the Kubernetes cluster, execute:

 {% tab title="Command" %}
 ```text